thomassuedbroecker/extension-apis/documentation/README.md

 ### Simplified architecture dependencies

 The following diagram displays the simplified architecture dependencies inside a `Watson Assistant Service`.
-In the examples we are going to integrate an `custom extension` to an `assistant instance`.
+In the examples we are going to integrate a `custom extension` to an `assistant instance`.

 ![](images/nodejs-extension-10.png)

  1. Add a custom extensions

     1. We have an `assistant instance` inside `Watson Assistant service`.
     2. The `assistant instance` simplified contains `environments`, `integrations` and `actions`.
     3. The integrations do contain a catalog of extensions.